digitalyoshixi/zettelkasten/content/Programming/Memory Reserving.md

 If you declare a variable, you reserve a memory space in the [[Stack]] for the variable.

-The [[Operating System|OS]] is responsible for reserving memory and preventing other processes from accessing un-permitted space.
+The [[IT/Operating System|OS]] is responsible for reserving memory and preventing other processes from accessing un-permitted space.

 # Sharing Reservations
 You can share your reserved key for other processes or interfaces to access